See Rye in Action

 • Total cost

-Ensure your UI reflects the full final cost to the user and allows for selection or changes if applicable.
-You can extract this information from the GET /api/v1/checkout-intents/{id} response payload.
+Ensure your UI reflects the full cost to the user and allows them to confirm or adjust details if needed.

 Step 6: Generate a Card Token